OpenVPN/openvpn/doc/man-sections/generic-options.rst

       --providers legacy default

-  Behaviour of changing this option between SIGHUP might not be well behaving.
+  Behaviour of changing this option between :code:`SIGHUP` might not be well behaving.
   If you need to change/add/remove this option, fully restart OpenVPN.

 --remap-usr1 signal
-  Control whether internally or externally generated :code:`SIGUSR1` signals are remapped to :code:`SIGHUP` (restart without persisting state) or SIGTERM (exit).
+  Control whether internally or externally generated :code:`SIGUSR1` signals are remapped to :code:`SIGHUP` (restart without persisting state) or :code:`SIGTERM` (exit).

   ``signal`` can be set to :code:`SIGHUP` or :code:`SIGTERM`.
 By default, no remapping occurs.